dragonchain/dragonchain/README.md

 It is highly recommended to use a python virtual environment rather than simply installing the python package requirements to your global environment.
-This allows the required packages for this project to be seperated from the rest of the (potentially conflicting) packages from the rest of the system.
+This allows the required packages for this project to be separated from the rest of the (potentially conflicting) packages from the rest of the system.

 In order to do this, instead of step 3 above, perform the following steps: